Angamanga/map-project/README.md

  * average duration of the projects within a county.
 This together with cost could aid in showing a more accurate picture of the projects than cost only.

  * It could be interesting to visualise what kind of projects there are in each county.
-That could be done through visualising data based on the number of projects in either "MTEF Sector", "Implementing Agency" or "NG Programme" fields.
+That could probably be done through visualising data based on the number of projects in either "MTEF Sector", "Implementing Agency" or "NG Programme" fields.